Being disabled

 I feel cared for.

-If you look at my instagram, about 75% of my posts from the past 3 1/2 months were the food brought to me by friends.
-My intention is not to brag.
-I just want to show the world I have great friends and I want to remember them every time I browse back to my posts.
+If you look at my Instagram, about 75% of my posts from the past 3 1/2 months showcase the food brought to me by friends.
+My intention is not to brag; I just want to show the world I have great friends, and I want to remember them every time I browse back to my posts.

-Honestly, I didn't have much time to wallow at my predicament.
+Honestly, I didn't have much time to wallow in my predicament.
 Friends were always there to visit, call, and chat.

-In one of my Facebook posts, I said that I am back to being my mom's baby.
-One of my friends said that I should enjoy it.
+In one of my Facebook posts, I mentioned that I am back to being my mom's baby.
+One of my friends suggested that I should enjoy it.

 I feel special.

 I didn't bring my wheelchair anymore because my grandmother in San Carlos City has her own wheelchair, which I can borrow.
-To be sure, I also called the airline to make sure there was wheelchair available.
+To be sure, I also called the airline to confirm the availability of a wheelchair.

 Even when I watched Wicked at the Cultural Center of the Philippines, I had an usher assisting me.
 I could get used to the VIP treatment.

-Disabled people, like senior citizens, are prioritized on queues, including cinemas.
+Disabled people, like senior citizens, are prioritized in queues, including cinemas.
 I might miss this when I am already up and about.

 I feel the goodness of people.